 We have made significant offerings of our ordinary shares in the past and may do so again in the future.
 For example, on April 23, 2019, the SEC declared effective our shelf registration statement on Form F-3, which registered the resale of 1,605,732 shares that are subject to registration rights.
 All shares sold pursuant to an offering covered by that registration statement (or a subsequent shelf registration that we may file to replace it after it expires) will be freely transferable.
 See "ITEM 7.B.
 Related Party Transactions-Registration Rights Agreement."
-In February 2020, we entered into an Open Market Sales Agreement with Jefferies LLC to issue and sell our ordinary shares with gross sales proceeds of up to \$15 million, from time to time, through an at the market offering under which Jefferies LLC will act as our sales agent.
-As of the date hereof, we have not issued or sold any ordinary shares pursuant to the Open Market Sales Agreement.
 Sales by us or our shareholders of a substantial number of ordinary shares in the public market could cause the market price of our ordinary shares to decline or could impair our ability to raise capital through a future sale of, or pay for acquisitions using, our equity securities.

-In addition, as of March 15, 2023, 938,518 ordinary shares were subject to outstanding option and RSU awards granted to employees and office holders under our share incentive plans, including 367,967 ordinary shares issuable under currently exercisable share options and RSUs.
-On April 28, 2014, we filed a registration statement on Form S-8 registering the issuance of up to 433,249 ordinary shares issuable under our share incentive plans, which amount included 137,296 ordinary shares issuable upon the exercise of option awards previously granted under our 2003 Israeli Share Option Plan and 211,721 ordinary shares issuable under our 2014 Equity Incentive Plan.
-On January 1, 2016, 2018, 2019, 2020, 2021 and 2022, the shares available for issuance under our 2014 Equity Incentive Plan automatically increased by 61,573, 77,280, 77,654, 77,723, 77,820 and 357,143 shares, respectively.
-As of March 15, 2023, 6,523 shares remained available for future issuance under our share incentive plans.
-Shares included in such registration statement may be freely sold in the public market upon issuance, except for shares held by affiliates who have certain restrictions on their ability to sell.
+In addition, as of March 15, 2024, 1,161,033 ordinary shares were subject to outstanding option and RSU awards granted to employees and office holders under our share incentive plans, including 430,675 ordinary shares issuable under currently exercisable share options and RSUs.
+We have filed a registration statements on Form S-8 registering the issuance of all such ordinary shares issuable under our share incentive plans.
+As of March 15, 2024, 680,108 shares remained available for future awards under our 2014 Equity Incentive Plan, which shares will be rolled over to a new share incentive plan-the 2024 Share Incentive Plan-that we will adopt and bring for shareholder approval soon.
+Shares included in such registration statements on Form S-8 may be freely sold in the public market upon issuance, except for shares held by affiliates, who have certain restrictions on their ability to sell.